 All nature photographers from Germany or abroad can become a GDT member.
 The GDT offers two possible types of membership: sponsor membership and full membership.
-Sponsor members are not entitled to vote and cannot run for office.
+Sponsor members are (just like full members) entitled to vote but cannot run for office.
 All members will receive concessions at GDT events as well as our magazine three times a year, latest leaflets and other information.

 The possibility of a special insurance for photographic equipment with customized offers and reductions for GDT members and a membership for Canon photographers in the exclusive ‚Canon Professional Service‘ (Germany and Switzerland only) irrespective of their range of equip- ment, round off the advantages of membership.

 The board decides about admission as a full member on the basis of 20 nature photographs which the applicant has to send in.
 As a full mem- ber you are entitled to vote at the general meeting and you can hold an office in the society‘s board of management.
 Currently, legal entities (sponsoring companies) pay an annual fee of € 250; for private sponsor and full members the annual fee is € 85.
 Stu- dents, pupils and young people under the age of 18 pay € 40; members resident outside Germany pay € 103.
 If you are interested in becoming a member, please contact the GDT- Office.
 There is also the possibility of downloading the documents from our website at www.gdtfoto.de